google/rust-design-faq/src/codebase.md

 * I want to manually specify the cross-language interface in order to keep a degree of isolation and to avoid proliferation of uncontrolled cross-language boundaries.
 Or:
-* I need to be able to use a wide variety of existing C++ functions and types from Rust or vice-versa, without the need to specify the interface.
+* I want to generate comprehensive bindings automatically from existing C++ headers to allow arbitrary calls from Rust to C++.

 If you choose the former approach, the modern standard for C++ interoperability is [cxx](https://cxx.rs).
 You specify cross-language interfaces in a